-Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future classification as documented by testing where applicable to determine management and disposal requirements as per Ontario Regulation 347 (as amended) and all Applicable Law.
+Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments Construction activities may classification as documented by testing where applicable to determine management and disposal requirements as per Ontario Regulation 347 (as amended) and all Applicable Law.
 The Soil and Excavated Materials Management Plan will be reviewed and approved by Ontario Northland prior to construction.
-Construction activities may generate excess groundwater.
+Develop a Groundwater Management and Dewatering Plan to guide Upon completion of the work, the Constructor will submit a generate excess groundwater.
 Applicable permits may be required and will need to be approved prior to construction.
 Develop a Groundwater Management and Dewatering Plan to guide the handling, management, and disposal of groundwater encountered during the works.
-The Groundwater Management and Dewatering Plan Discharge Water Quality /Dewatering A treatment specialist should be consulted if treatment is expected to be necessary.
+The Groundwater Management and Dewatering Plan will be overseen by a QP and will comply with all applicable regulations including 64/16 and 387/04, as amended under the Ontario Water Resources Act.
+The Groundwater Management and Dewatering Plan will set out how the Contractor will address the management of excess water, groundwater, stormwater, surface water, construction process water and dewatering effluent generated by the Project, and will describe the handling, transfer, testing, monitoring, disposal of groundwater generated as part of the works and in accordance with applicable regulatory requirements.
+The Groundwater Management and Dewatering Plan will outline general groundwater monitoring considerations during the works and provide guidance for groundwater monitoring following the works where considered applicable.
+The Groundwater Management and Dewatering Plan will describe the anticipated groundwater quantity and dewatering Zone of Influence that will be encountered during the works, and if approvals are needed for the water taking, such as a Permit to Take Water (PTTW) or an Environmental Activity Sector Registry (EASR) from the MECP.
+The Contractor shall be responsible for obtaining all relevant approvals for water taking, such as PTTW and EASR.
+The Groundwater Management and Dewatering Plan will describe the storage, transfer, and disposal and or treatment of the groundwater collected during the works, and approvals for the water disposal, and/or treatment if applicable, based on the quantity and quality.
+The Groundwater Management and Dewatering Plan will be reviewed and approved by Ontario Northland prior to construction.
+Groundwater Management and Dewatering Implementation Report to the Ontario Northland.
+Discharge Water Quality /Dewatering A treatment specialist should be consulted if treatment is expected to be necessary.
 For the management of excess groundwater or dewatering during construction, all relevant approvals for water taking (PTTW or EASR) and discharge (discharge permit / approval where required) shall be obtained prior to construction.
 If discharge water is to be directed overland as deemed appropriate by the QP, discharge should be dispersed through existing vegetation and be minimum distance of 30 m away from any surface water body, as stipulated by the MECP.
-Due to the high potential for sediment during construction dewatering, it is recommended that discharge water be ure Work Commitments pletion of the work, the Constructor will submit a ter Management and Dewatering Implementation Report to o Northland.

-ings of more than 50,000 L/day are regulated by the Ontario f Environment, Conservation and Parks (MECP).
-The MECP n Environmental Activity and Sector Registry (EASR) to be for any construction dewatering that is between 50,000 400,000 L/day, or a Permit to Take Water (PTTW) to be for any construction dewatering that is greater than 400,000 NTC will obtain the required approvals/permits related to g prior to construction.
+Due to the high potential for sediment during construction dewatering, it is recommended that discharge water be Water takings of more than 50,000 L/day are regulated by the Ontario Ministry of Environment, Conservation and Parks (MECP).
+The MECP requires an Environmental Activity and Sector Registry (EASR) to be registered for any construction dewatering that is between 50,000 L/day and 400,000 L/day, or a Permit to Take Water (PTTW) to be obtained for any construction dewatering that is greater than 400,000 L/day.
+ONTC will obtain the required approvals/permits related to dewatering prior to construction.